Krustyy03/Kruscord-Theme-BetterDiscord/README.md

 * Enable it in BetterDiscord themes settings.

 ## Known Issues
-* Modal notifications (like BDFDB plugin updates) are not functinal.
+* Interactable notifications (like BDFDB plugin updates) are not functinal.
 This is due to the title bar modifications.
 Fix: Theme must be disabled in order to interact with these modals.
 * Please inform me if you come across any bugs: Krustyy#3022